jcktm/loki/service_node_guide.md

 ### Operator costs

 Optionally, the registration can include a portion of the payout to the service node operator, irrespective of relative contributions.
-For this change the first argument after --prepare-registration to the cut reserved for the service node operator costs.
+For this, change the first argument after --prepare-registration to the cut reserved for the service node operator costs.

 e.g. to reserve 30% to the operator, and split the remaining parts equally between two contributors, you use this command: